-Following Megan’s presentation, we’ll close the webinar with an open discussion where educators can share experiences and ask questions.
+Following Megan’s presentation, we’ll close with an open discussion where educators can share experiences and ask questions.

 Who should attend this anti-racism webinar

-This webinar’s content is catered primarily for non-Black educators.
-We’ve heard from many Black colleagues that they are experiencing extreme grief and exhaustion during this time, and that even being in mixed-race spaces right now is painful.
+This webinar’s content is catered primarily to non-Black educators.
+We’ve heard from many Black colleagues that they are experiencing extreme grief and exhaustion during this time and that even being in mixed-race spaces right now is painful.

 We understand racism is multi-faceted.
-Colorism is as an aspect of racism, and can exist in communities of color which is why we encourage all educators to attend this webinar to reflect, contribute, and learn from one another.
+Colorism is an aspect of racism and exists in communities of color.
+Therefore, we encourage all non-Black educators to attend this webinar to reflect, contribute, and learn from one another.